ricohapi/theta-plugin-camera-api-sample-x/README.md

     > * ⑥ Spinner to choose RIC_SHOOTING_MODE for video mode
     > * ⑦ Spinner to choose RIC_PROC_STITCHING
     > * ⑧ Spinner to choose RIC_PROC_ZENITH_CORRECTION
+    > * ⑩ Spinner to choose ImageFormat.JPEG or ImageFormat.NV21 for image mode
     > * Shutter Key : press to execute take picture ; same function as ②
     > * Mode Key : long press to exit plug-in